Spain Buying Guide

 Reservation contract

-The reservation agreement (contrato de reserva) and reservation deposit – typically around 3,000 to 10,000 euros – ensure the property is taken off the market while you complete the necessary checks and legal procedures.
+The reservation agreement (contrato de reserva) and reservation deposit – typically around €3,000 to €10,000 – ensure the property is taken off the market while your solicitor completes the necessary checks and legal procedures.

 If you decide to pull out of the sale, your deposit could be lost – depending on the terms of the contract.
 This underscores the importance of making the agreement subject to legal checks, mortgage availability and a building survey.
-To help avoid a situation where you pull out, your lawyer should check that the property is legally the vendors to sell, has planning permission and has no debts or restrictions on the sale.
+To help avoid a situation where you pull out, your solicitor should check that the property is legally the vendors to sell, has planning permission and has no debts or restrictions on the sale.

 Private purchase contract